MattiaRag/timemaproject/markdowns/preliminary.md

 ## Inferring single-copy orthogroups

 Most of the subsequent analyses request the use of single-copy orthogroups, thus discarding paralogs.
 Orthofinder was adopted for the orthology inference, while DISCO was used to decompose Orthofinder's gene trees into single-copy gene trees only.
 Orthogroups' fastas were subsequently re-built using DISCO's output.

+In order to keep the representativity of each orthogroup in subsequent analyses, only ones including a minimum of 5 species were selected after DISCO.

 #### Rename headers and set the input directory